unimapper/nette/README.md

         - ...
 ```

-## Api
+## API

-Creating api is very easy, all you need is presenter for every entity you have.
+Creating new API for your application is very easy, all you need is presenter for every entity you have.

 Remember that every API presenter should always extend **UniMapper\Nette\Api\Presenter**.

-Example:
 ```php
 namespace YourApp\ApiModule\Presenter;